jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Politics

 Donald Trump is the savior of Western Civilization.
 If that turns your emotions on, with tears or cheers, then you are missing the point of politics.
-Politics isn't about voting for a political party, advocating for a political cause, and it's definitely not screaming at a Twitter feed.
+Politics isn't about voting for a political party, advocating for a political cause, or screaming at a Twitter feed.
 The government is so big—with so many politicians, civil servants, companies, and interest groups fighting for control, it will never respond to your small voice.

 Tears or cheers don't make a person powerful.

 On the contrary, you see, exercising, composting, teaching your kids mathematics _does_ change the world.
 Good decisions change and improve your world—giving you freedom from dependency and power over your part of society.
 And, since power is to politics what money is to finance, your personal choices are always your most potent political weapon.

 The question is, how do we increase your powers.
-The answer, we'll find out in this book, is better technology, and the self-awareness to use it to improve your life.
+The answer, we'll find out in this book, is better technology and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy."
 It's about making you powerful so you can earn your happiness.

-Your power comes from realizing Harry Potter didn't march for change.
-He bought his own wands for the same reason Luke Skywalker constructed his own lightsabres.
+Your power comes from realizing Harry Potter didn't march for change as a "activist" or "patriot".

+Potter bought his own wand for the same reason Luke Skywalker constructed his own lightsabres.
 The lesson is simple.
-The middle-class will only live in the Internet Age when we upgrade our politics to make us fight for society's levers of power.
+Only when the middle-class holds modern levers of power will we get a happy society.
+But before we will reach out for new tools, we need to believe in a new kind of politics.

 <img src="https://www.slashfilm.com/wp/wp-content/images/Blade-Runner5.jpg" alt="Blade Runner" class="center-img" width="" height="">
-<figcaption>Many people fear new technologies.
-But that's all the more reason to control the levers of power.
-We'll only live in a dystopia like Blade Runner if we don't evolve our culture to distribute modern technology to Main Street.
+<figcaption> We'll only live in a dystopia if we don't evolve our culture and distribute modern technology to Main Street.
 Credit: Blade Runner.
 </figcaption>

 ## New Tech, New Age, New Philosophy

 Life on this Earth has never been easy.
-However, our lives improve with better technology.
+But better technology helps a whole lot.
 Deaths from disease, famine, and war have all decreased as our technological power has gone up.
 We can even look at this pandemic and see how lucky we are.

 I'm serious.
 Think of this, before 1880, doctors didn't even wash their hands before surgeries because nobody knew bacteria or viruses existed.
-Everyone thought disease was caused by "[bad air](https://en.wikipedia.org/wiki/Miasma_theory)" and would open windows in hospitals if too many people were getting sick.
+Everyone thought disease was caused by "[bad air](https://en.wikipedia.org/wiki/Miasma_theory)".
+If hospital patients kept getting sicker, expert medical advice would be to open the windows.

 And now, in 2020, we're all washing hands, isolating ourselves, and already working on a COVID-19 vaccine.

-We still have many problems today, but our technology in medicine, agriculture, education has given us lives our ancestors would envy.
+We still have many problems today, but our technology in medicine, agriculture, education has given us tools our ancestors would envy.

 And now we have computers and the internet.
 They're game-changers.
 Laptops, digital cameras, tablets, drones, bio-sensors are all millions of times better than just 30 years ago.
 Modern technology greatly empowers us to keep fighting off pandemics, hunger, ignorance, and war.